kufii/My-UserScripts/libs/README.md

 	// Optional.
 Placeholder text for the textbox.
 	placeholder: 'Placeholder',

 	// Optional.
-Sets the maxlength of the textbox.
+Sets the max length of the textbox.
-	maxlength: 10,
+	maxLength: 10,

 	// Optional.
 If true, shows a textarea insetad of a text input.
 Defaults to false.
 	multiline: true,